 Timetables are great at organising your day and allowing you to work efficiently.
 Even if you think timetables won’t work for you, give them a go.
 My advice is to start by mapping out when you’ll be in lectures and seminars, then add in blocks where you’ll spend time going over a topic you learnt during the week.

-Think about splitting your timetable into 30 minute blocks and ensure that whenever you revise a topic, it’s only for 25 minutes followed by a 5 minute break.
+Think about splitting your revision timetable into 30 minute blocks and ensure that whenever you revise a topic, it’s only for 25 minutes followed by a 5 minute break.
 This method is the Pomodoro technique whereby you work continuously for 25 minutes and then have a 5 minute break.
 I use this way of working and it really helps with productivity.

-When it comes to revising, many law students will read their notes and hope it sticks.
+When it comes to revising, many law students will read their notes and hope the information sticks.
 Some might even go about mind mapping or creating flash cards.
 However, research has shown that these methods are flawed as they don’t help things stick in our minds.
 The most efficient ways involve active recall (testing yourself) and spaced repetition (coming back to things you’ve revised a week before, then a month later, then a couple months later).

 Instead of revising passively by just reading, try writing out what you remember and then go about filling in gaps in your knowledge.
 And once you’ve revised, give it a couple days and try recalling what you remember, then a week later, and then keep increasing until the content moves from short term to long term memory.

 This links to the active recall above, and it’s probably something most of us do close to the exams.
 Practising exam style questions gives you an insight into the following:

 How much time you should be spending on each question

 If you already did this last year, consider starting past papers earlier.
 I find that the sooner I understand what examiners are looking for, the more confident I become when exams come around.
 You can definitely improve your performance in second year by starting past paper questions early on.